Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Experiments

-We verify this behavior in Figure~\ref{fig:percent_changes_results}.
+We conclude that the proposed method achieves very good results across all these experiments---especially when taking into account the fewer hyperparameters compared to the other approaches that we tested.

+\paragraph{Percentage of changes detected and detection delay.} To obtain a complete picture of the performance of MMDEW, we also report the ``percentage of changes detected'' (PCD), that is, the ratio of the number of reported changes and the number of actual change points, and its MTD on the data streams derived from real-world data.
+In our context, MTD coincides with the expected detection delay.

+Figure~\ref{fig:percent_changes_results} collects our results.
 For PCD, results closer to 100\% are better.
-Here, MMDEW is on par with the closest competitors and consistently, i.e., with low variance, detects an approximately correct number of change points; NEWMA and Scan $B$-statistics detect too many change points in all cases.
-For MTD, lower values are better.
-Here, NEWMA and $B$-statistics perform best; they quickly detect changes on all data sets.
-In comparison, MMDEW achieves competitive results.
+Here, MMDEW is on par with the closest competitors and consistently, that is, across all data sets, detects an approximately correct number of change points.
+D3, NEWMA, Scan $B$-statistics, and WATCH detect too many change points in all cases.
+This behavior is also reflected in their comparably large recall in Figure~\ref{fig:results}.

-As the experiments show, a lower $\Delta_T$ tends to lead to a lower $F_1$-score of MMDEW.
-In other words, MMDEW tends to detect changes with some delay.
-One solution to reduce this delay could be to only use subsampling after a certain number of time steps.
-This way, the number of samples per bucket is larger and the statistical tests have higher power early on.